Internships and Career Services

 Students may also refer to the SPH Internship Program: Frequently Asked Questions; however, not all information regarding the SPH Internship Program is contained in the FAQ.

-Acquiring an Internship
+Obtaining an Internship

-MPH Degree Requirements
+MPH Degree Internship Requirement

 Up to 6 credits of internship experience may be waived for students with significant past public health experience.
 For more information on internships and internship waivers, please see the Internship FAQ’s